NIKHIL25BAI10930/AI-ML-PROJECT-/README.md

 ## How It Works

-1. Builds a sample student dataset
+1. Builds a sample containing student's dataset
 2. Trains a Linear Regression model
 3. Evaluates model performance using MAE and R2 score
 4. Takes user input for new student data